I need human help to enter verification code (office hours only)

 Supporting Your Jewish Student in Today's Climate

 Sunday, Oct 19th 9:30a to 12:00pJUF Campus Affairs will equip you with the tools you need to deal with the hard parts of being—or parenting—a Jewish student in today's polarized climate.
-What you'll gain: • Help your students advocate for themselves • Learn how to engage with tough questions and difficult situations • Explore resources for dealing with conflicts in schools and supporting Jewish student life • Practice applying new skills with a supportive group of parents and professionals.
 You'll walk away knowing what to say and do when things get tough and where to go when you need a little extra support.
-Please register here: https://eventregistration.juf.org/?EventID=31473
+This event will be held at Anshe Emet.

 MORE INFO